Cipscis/base-project/README.md

-# base-project
+# Using this template

-This is my base project to use when creating new projects.
+This is my template repository to use when creating new projects.
+The top section of this readme is for how to use it to start a new project, and should be removed as part of the setup process.

-## Install
+## Setup

-You will need to install [Node.js](https://nodejs.org/en/) before using this project, because it relies on the [npm](https://www.npmjs.com/) package manager that comes bundled with Node.js
+You will need to install [Node.js](https://nodejs.org/en/) before using this template.

-1. Click "[Use this template](https://github.com/Cipscis/base-project/generate)" to create a new repo based on this one
+1. Click "[Use this template](https://github.com/cipscis/base-project/generate)" to create a new repository based on this one.
-2. Update the `package.json` file to reflect your new project's details
+2. Update the `package.json` file to reflect your new project's details.
 3. Update the paths to assets in `index.html` to use your new project's name.
 See [GitHub Pages](#github-pages) for more info.
-You can do a global find/replace for `base-project`
+	1. You can do a global find/replace for `base-project` and `Base Project`.
+	2. If you're not me, you'll also want to do a global find/replace for `cipscis` and replace it with your own GitHub username, and be sure to also update the `author` property in the `package.json`.
 4. Create a `.env` file.
-See [.env](#env) for more information
+See [.env](#env-1) for more information.
-5. Run `npm install`
+5. Run `npm install`.
+6. Update this `README.md` file and the `CHANGELOG.md` file.

+Now you're ready to work on code in this project.

 ## Usage

-This project creates four npm tasks:

-* `server`
-* `build`
-* `watch`
-* `start`

-Usually, you will just want to run `npm start`.
-This will run both the `server` and `watch` tasks simultaneously.

-The `server` task runs a Node.js server on the port specified in the [`.env`](#env) file, using [Express](https://expressjs.com/).

-The `build` task compiles CSS files using [gulp-sass](https://www.npmjs.com/package/gulp-sass) and bundles JavaScript using [webpack-stream](https://www.npmjs.com/package/webpack-stream).

-The `watch` task first runs the `build` task, then watches the relevant directories and reruns the `build` task if it sees any changes.
+Using the files specified in `package.json`, you can create a project to be installed with npm.

+In the `app` folder, which can be deployed to GitHub Pages but is not included when your project is installed, you can document your project.
+Here, the project files outside the `app` folders can be included in the bundle by using root-relative paths such as `import foo from '/main.js';`

+Once you have an initial version of your project ready to push, you will want to update the `version` attribute of your `package.json` file to `"1.0.0"`.
+See [Semantic Versioning](https://semver.org/spec/v2.0.0.html) for more information on version numbers.

+You should also update the `CHANGELOG.md` file to describe your changes.
+This is particularly important after your initial 1.0.0 version.

 ## Structure

 ### Frontend assets

+By default, your project consists of a single file.
+This is called `main.js`, but you can change it.
+If you do, make sure you update the [`browser`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser) property in your `package.json` file.
+If your project doesn't need to be run in a browser, you should change this property to [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main).

+Additional files can be included in your project by adding them to the [`files`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#files) array in your `package.json` file.

-Assets such as CSS and JavaScript are contained in `./assets`.
+Assets such as CSS and JavaScript are contained in `/app/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

-The `assets/js` folder contains a `src` folder and a `dist` folder.
+The `/app/assets/js` folder contains a `src` folder and a `dist` folder.
 The JavaScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webpack is configured to look for a single entry point at `./assets/js/src/main.js`.
+By default, Webpack is configured to look for a single entry point at `/app/assets/js/src/main.js`.

 ### Backend assets

-The Node.js server run using [Express](https://expressjs.com/) has its files inside the `./server` directory.
-By default, this just runs a static http server, but it can be extended to add additional functionality.
+The Node.js server run using [Express](https://expressjs.com/) has its files inside the `/server` directory.
+By default, this just runs a static http server that serves files in the `/app` directory, but it can be extended to add additional functionality.

 This server only runs locally, so any additional functionality will not be available on GitHub Pages.